 Individual sewage treatment systems (SSTS) are commonly know as septic systems.
 The purpose of a septic system is to treat sewage from your household.
 Proper treatment of wastewater reduces health risks to humans and animals and prevents surface and groundwater contamination.

 The Dodge County Environmental Services Department through Chapter 21 of the Dodge County Zoning Ordinance and MN Rules Chapter 7080, 7081, 7082 and 7083 regulates the design, permitting, installations and inspections of Individual Sewage Treatment Systems (SSTS).

 NOTICE!!
-GRANT FUNDING - Grant Funding is currently available for low income households with failing septic systems.
-Check the income guidelines listed on the application below, fill out the application and return it to Dodge County Environmental Services as soon as possible.
-For more information, please contact Elizabeth Crane, 507-635-6302.
+GRANT FUNDING - Grant Funding is for low income households with failing septic systems.
+See Application for eligibility criteria, or for more information please contact Elizabeth Crane, 507-635-6302.